-Dr. Melton is the Distribution Systems Group Leader at the Pacific Northwest National Laboratory (PNNL).
-He is the administrator of the GridWise® Architecture Council and the Principal Investigator for the DOE Grid Modernization Laboratory Consortium project for an ADMS Open Source Platform.
-He was Project Director of the Pacific Northwest Smart Grid Demonstration that concluded in June 2015.
+Dr. Ron Melton is a Senior Technical Advisor in the Electricity Infrastructure and Buildings Division at Pacific Northwest National Laboratory (PNNL).
+He is a member of the core team for the DOE Grid Architecture project currently leading the Distribution Transformation and Coordinate Storage Network efforts, and Administrator of the GridWise® Architecture Council.
+Previously he was the Group Leader of the Distributed Systems Group.
+He was the original Principal Investigator for the DOE Advanced Grid Research project for an ADMS Open-Source Platform.
+He was the Project Director of the Pacific Northwest Smart Grid Demonstration that concluded in June 2015.
 He has 10 years of experience in cyber security for critical infrastructure systems and over 30 years of experience applying computer technology to a variety of engineering and scientific problems.
-Dr. Melton is a Senior Member of the Institute of Electrical and Electronics Engineers and a Senior Member of the Association for Computing Machinery.
+Dr. Melton is a Senior Life Member of the Institute of Electrical and Electronics Engineers and a Senior Member of the Association for Computing Machinery.
+He is the past chair of the IEEE Power and Energy Society Smart Buildings, Loads, and Customer Systems Technical Committee and co-chair of the Smart Electric Power Alliance Grid Architecture Working Group.
 Dr. Melton received his BSEE from University of Washington and his MS and PhD in Engineering Science from the California Institute of Technology.

 Senior Vice President, OATI